La Venaria Reale

 Buildings and site

-The Venaria Reale complex is a masterpiece of architecture and landscape, declared UNESCO World Heritage site in 1997.
-The estate includes the Royal residence, a Baroque palace built in the 17th century by Duke Carlo Emanuele II of Savoy, 80 hectares of gardens, the 17th century historical village of Venaria, and the 6,500-hectare La Mandria park.
+The Venaria Reale complex is a masterpiece of architecture and landscape, declared a UNESCO World Heritage site in 1997.
+The estate includes the Royal residence, a Baroque palace built in the 17th century by Duke Carlo Emanuele II of Savoy, 80 hectares of gardens, the 17th-century historical village of Venaria, and the 6,500-hectare La Mandria park.
 The complex includes the Church of St. Hubertus and a series of grandiose stables, both designed by the Italian architect Filippo Juvarra in the 18th century.

 What to see and do at the Venaria

 Since the re-opening in 2007 after a major regeneration, the 860,000 square-foot Royal palace contains a permanent exhibition showcasing the palace itself and its architecture, the many pieces of art that decorate it, and site-specific contemporary works, such as two soundtracks by the famous British composers Brian Eno and Michael Nyman, various multimedia installations by Peter Greenaway, and a series of sculptural works by Giuseppe Penone, located in the gardens.